tufan-io/glob-object/README.md

 ## Implementation

-`glob-object` creates an [object proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) over `normalObject`, traps the get method and returns the first glob matched string.
+`glob-object` creates an [object proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) over a `regularObject`.

+When accessed with a concrete string, the proxied get method performs a glob search, returning the value of the first glob that matches the concrete string.

 ## Why

-It makes it trivially simple to create a router, mapper or other such functionality.
+`glob-object` makes it trivially simple to create a many-to-one mapper or simple routers.
 The look up is reduced to an object access.
 And then again, why not?!

 ## Development Tooling